Jan 31-Feb 2, 2014

 - Easy to care for – less work than conventional gardens

 - Beautiful and interesting – flowers, colors and textures

 - Economical – skip the fertilizer, and reduce your grocery bill with fresh, healthy food you grew yourself

-Our sister company, The Edible Garden (theediblegarden.us) offers an unusual selection of attractive plants, both native and non-native, that grow well in Florida conditions and will provide abundant food in small spaces.
+Our sister company, The Edible Garden (theediblegarden.us) offers an unusual selection of attractive plants, both native and non-native, that grow well in Florida conditions and can provide abundant food in small spaces.
 We can also give you great advice on what to plant, when, and how, if you want to do it yourself but need some help getting started.
 We can usually save you at least the amount of our consulting fee and can provide you with a lot of quality information in a short period of time.
 Interested in selling your food?
 We can help with that too.

 Rain catchment, irrigation and water filtration systems

 We help you design your irrigation needs via rainwater catchment, so that your plants are getting the purest water available to them.

 Enjoy the aesthetics of a backyard pond that is a naturally balanced system.
 When you have all the elements of nature present, there is very little care needed.
 Let us help you ensure those elements are there.

 Solutions for more sustainable living in your home – we offer energy reduction analysis, consultations on planned renovations, and partnerships with green architects and builders to maximum energy savings, aesthetics and integration of the built environment with the food systems and water catchment.

 1 hour gardening consult – $65.
 Travel additional if site is more than 15 miles.
 Client receives a short questionnaire to narrow down interests and priorities.
 I will walk your site with you and give you specific plant, design and structural recommendations.
 This is great for people who want to design their yard themselves but would like to get some feedback.